 When I first saw Pi I was about 13 or 14 I think, and the soundtrack blew me away, like took my head off.
 All about those high pitched screaming noises and the atmosphere after the initial break hits, it’s by Clint Mansell who recently did some great music for Black Mirror too.

-Three - Purple Rain by Prince & Michel Colombier
+3 - Purple Rain [Prince & Michel Colombier]

 Kind of cheating, but come on.

 Such good sound design, loads of 70s synths and brilliant use of reverb.
 I imagine when this first came out it must have sounded mental.